weinajin/euca/README.md

 # <a name="template"></a> Prototyping materials for download
 We provide the following prototyping materials:
-1. Templates: Blank cards card grids with their explanatory type name
+1. Templates: Blank cards card grids with their explanation form names
 2. Examples: We demonstrate creating prototype for tabular or sequential input, and for image input respectively.
 * **House**: House price prediction.
 Tabular input data
 * **Health** : Diabetes risk prediction.
 Sequential or tabular input